-PROGRAM OBJECTIVES By July 20232024, convene a debriefing session with SARC and Alta Housing about the lease up process for Wilton Court in Palo Alto.
-By July 20242025, revisit SARC MOU to develop an annual report that summarizes the services delivered through the MOU and additional services provided to Santa Clara County residents.
-Construct approximately 55 dedicated affordable housing units for persons with an intellectual and development disability by 2029.
-GEOGRAPHIC SERVICE AREA Countywide LEAD AGENCY Office of Supportive Housing FUNDING SOURCE N/A POLICIES AND IMPLEMENTATION HG5-5: Identify and increase access to services and other opportunities for residents of historically disinvested low-income communities (R/ECAPs and Burdened Households) across unincorporated county.
-HG5(i) C: Fair housing services provided shall be respectful of language, culture, and special needs.
-HG6-2: An adequate supply of affordable housing suitable for individuals at all stages of life should be available in every community.
-HG6(i) B: Develop and implement policies and ordinances that create housing that is adaptable to the needs of physically, developmentally, and emotionally challenged persons.
-CONTRIBUTING FACTORS Access to publicly supported housing for persons with disabilities Lack of affordable, integrated housing for individuals who need supportive services Regulatory barriers to providing housing and supportive services for persons with disabilities State or local laws, policies, or practices that discourage individuals with disabilities from living in apartments, family homes, supportive housing and other integrated settings
+PROGRAM OBJECTIVES By July 2023, convene a debriefing session with SARC and Alta Housing about the lease up process for Wilton Court in Palo Alto.
+By July 2024, revisit SARC MOU to develop an annual report that summarizes the services delivered through the MOU and additional services provided to Santa Clara County residents.
+GEOGRAPHIC SERVICE AREA Countywide LEAD AGENCY Office of Supportive Housing FUNDING SOURCE N/A HG6-2: An adequate supply of affordable housing suitable for individuals at all stages of life should be available in every community.
+POLICIES AND IMPLEMENTATION HG6(i) B: Develop and implement policies and ordinances that create housing that is adaptable to the needs of physically, developmentally, and emotionally challenged persons.